-The main results of our experiments are shown in Figure~\ref{fig:self-play-reasoning-plot}, where each axis is normalized by the maximum performance value, representing the reasoning performance on a particular benchmark.
-For notation simplification, we call the LLM after imitating learning as IM model, and the LLM after the $i$-th epoch of SPAG training as SPAG-$i$ ($i=1,2,3$).
+The main results are shown in Figure~\ref{fig:self-play-reasoning-plot}, where each axis is normalized by the maximum performance value, representing the reasoning performance on a particular benchmark.
+For notation simplification, we call the LLM obtained after imitating learning as the IM model, and the LLM trained after the $i$-th epoch of SPAG as SPAG-$i$ ($i=1,2,3$).

-By imitation learning on the collected GPT-4 self-play episodes, both LLaMA-2-7B and Baichuan-2-13B have obtained uniform performance improvements on all the reasoning benchmarks.
-As in Figure~\ref{fig:self-play-reasoning-plot}, both two gray regions are completely wrapped by the blue-line polygons.
-Besides, as for the general language capacity, the imitation-learned LLaMA-2 model achieves a better MMLU performance than the original LLaMA-2 base in Table~\ref{tab:reasoning-results-baichuan}.
-Although the imitation result of Baichuan-2-13B on MMLU slightly under-performs the base model, the numerical difference is insignificant compared to the reasoning gains, which means the imitation learning of the GPT-4 game behaviors can improve LLM reasoning while preserving the general language capacity.
+\paragraph{Imitation Learning} With imitation learning over the collected GPT-4 self-play episodes, both LLaMA-2-7B and Baichuan-2-13B have obtained uniform performance improvements on all the reasoning benchmarks.
+As shown in Figure~\ref{fig:self-play-reasoning-plot}, both gray regions are completely wrapped by the blue-line polygons.
+Besides, as for the general language capacity, the imitation-learned (IM) LLaMA-2 model achieves a better MMLU performance than the original LLaMA-2 base in Table~\ref{tab:reasoning-results-baichuan}.
+Although the imitation result of Baichuan-2-13B on MMLU slightly underperforms the base model, the numerical difference is insignificant compared to the reasoning gains, which indicates the imitation learning of the GPT-4 game behaviors can improve LLM reasoning while preserving the general language capacity.
 In Table~\ref{tab:reasoning-results-llama}, we also report the IM models on two keyword-based games within non-adversarial setups: Imitation-\textit{20Q} (on \textit{20-Question}) and Imitation-\textit{GuessCity} (on \textit{Guess-My-City}).
 From the results, we find the IM model on Adversarial Taboo outperforms models trained on non-adversarial games, highlighting the effectiveness of the adversarial game setups for reasoning improvement.
 Besides, we report the Chain-of-Thought (CoT) reasoning results of LLaMA-2 (Lama-2-Base-CoT) and Alpaca-2 (AlpacaSFT-3-CoT).
 Although the CoT method on LLaMA-2 reaches conspicuous performance on BBH and WinoGrande, the IM model can still surpass the CoT results in terms of overall reasoning performance (geometric mean).